avinashvaidya09/product-management-apis/README.md

 3. Ensure, the destination is created as part of deployment.

+## Testing API through postman or insomnia

+1. Import the collection which I have provided in the resources folder

+2. Get your own base urls and client id and client secret.

+3. Get the token.

+4. Execute the request to the app router and/or to direct api.
+IMPORTANT:
+    - When calling the API through app router, ensure you put the bearer token in "x-approuter-authorization" header.
+    - When calling the API directly, ensure you put the bearer token in the "Authorization" header.

+## Testing application through browser

+1. I have enabled both authorization_code and client_credentials authentication strategy as part of this project.
+This API can be accessed thourgh browser thourgh user authentication and through postman using client authentication.

+2. This way the API can be integrated to a UI and can be called from backend system.
+Both ways it is secured access.

 ## GREAT - You have successfully created a secured secured REST API on SAP BTP using NodeJS!

 ## References: